 - Salt and pepper

 - 4 pieces (about 5 ounces each) cod, halibut or other firm, white fish

 - ½ teaspoon kosher salt

 - 1 avocado, peeled and pitted

 - 2 teaspoons lime juice

-- 8 small soft corn tortillas, warmed
+- 8 small soft corn or flour tortillas, warmed

 - Optional toppings: cilantro leaves, lime wedges for garnish, sour cream or Greek yogurt